Improving outcomes for young people by bringing information together

 |Powerful analytics for insight to inform policy and target resources||Compliant with all statutory requirements including connectivity, YJMIS returns, AssetPlus and case transfers.
 Simplified returns with tick boxes and indicators which highlight outstanding sections and questions.||Integration of victim and parent caseloads, with access restricted so no need for separate records|

-Free teams to spend more time directly with young people
+Teams have more time with young people

 Improving young people’s lives at Southend-on-Sea Borough Council